wilsonzlin/ooml/src/ooml/14/0/Classes/Static classes.md

 - To act as a namespace for its nested classes.
 Those classes would then have a prefix that prevents naming conflicts and provides useful grouping.

-Static classes cannot have a parent.
+Static classes cannot have a parent, and cannot be used as a parent.
 They cannot be used as a type.

 To create a static class: